Surrender on Demand: The Lifelong Friendship of Mary Jayne Gold and Miriam Davenport

 Along with Jewish refugees, British soldiers, Czechs, Poles, Belgians, anti-Nazi Germans and many other refuges poured into Marseille that spring of 1940.
 They crowed into the hotels forcing them to rent even their bathtubs and any other available space.
 Marseille served as a port to freedom from France to Algiers, London, even America.
 For others it meant a place to confront the enemy and fight because even though the Nazis did not yet physically occupy Marseille, Marshal Philippe Petain and his collaborationist Vichy government controlled the port and tightened a diplomatic as well as surveillance net around refugees seeking to escape.

 Even if they did escape, there were few countries willing to grant them asylum.
 The United States had some of the most stringent immigration requirements.
-Mary Jayne Gold and Miriam Davenport came to Marseille focused on survival, their hearts were touched by the human tragedy surrounding them.
+Mary Jayne Gold and Miriam Davenport came to Marseille focused on survival, but their hearts were touched by the human tragedy surrounding them.

 Mary Jayne Gold, Expatriate in Marseille